-The photo below was taken twenty-five-years ago on the Ocean City boardwalk.
+The photo above was taken twenty-five-years ago on the Ocean City boardwalk.

 Karen was seventeen, young and carefree.
 She wanted to travel around the world.
 She wanted to go to college.
 She wanted to learn several languages, to work for the United Nations.

 I was eighteen, extremely serious and painfully in love.
 I wanted to settle down, to be with her day and night, reading and writing in some seaside cottage, completely alone.
 I wanted children, even then, a brood of little ones with my dark skin tone and her light hair and eyes.

 My intensity alarmed Karen, especially when I dared her to match my emotions.
 Of course, what I wanted defied the communion at the heart of any good relationship: the coming together of two people with two radically different points of view.

 But what did I know of this–of anything?